-Traffic crashes are the leading cause of death for U.S. teens ages 16-19.
+Traffic crashes is one of the leading cause of death for U.S. teens ages 16-19.
 In fact, six teens are killed each day in crashes that are entirely preventable.
 Per miles driven, teen drivers are nearly three times more likely than drivers aged 20 and older to be killed in a crash.
 Even the best and brightest teens have increased risk of being involved in a deadly crash.

 Teens lack the experience, skills and maturity of a seasoned driver, which contribute to an increase in the chance that there will be a deadly outcome, not just for the teen driver, but also for any passenger as well as others on the road.
 So we all have a vested interest in ensuring that the teens in our lives are safe when behind the wheel.